castiron/typo3-plugin-rollbar/README.md

 //    'report_fatal_errors' => true,
 );

+/**
+ * Initialize Error Handling.
+Do this after the rollbar config.
+The error handling must get
+ * instantiated early on, which is why we don't use helper methods from ExtensionManagementUtility, etc.
+ */
+require_once(PATH_site . 'typo3conf/ext/rollbar/Classes/Utility/Initializer.php');
+\CIC\Rollbar\Utility\Initializer::initErrorHandling();

 ```

 Put that in your `typo3conf/AdditionalConfiguration.php`.
 In general, stuff you put in there is passed directly to